naddison36/ethereum-programmable-money/README.md

 Programmable money can be used to hold funds in a trust that is controlled by a third party.
 In this case, the condition is on who can send escrow funds.
 This could be a single party or multiple parties that need an m of n signatures to release the funds.

 Examples could be money held in trust until a child reaches a certain age.
 Another example is collateral for a financial transaction.

+### Know Your Client / Anti-Money Laundering
+Constraints can be placed on transfers so only recipients who have been verified by a Know Your Client transaction (KYC) and Anti-Money Laundering (AML) processes can receive money.
+This can be provided by different providers via Oracles.

 ### Auctions
 To reduce the risk of default on auctions, money can be transferred on the condition that all non-winning bids are refunded at the end of the auction.
 The seller is also assured of payment as the winner’s bid is held in escrow until the end of the auction or when the auctioned good or service is delivered.